Purtified/LilithReleases/README.md

     Stat Check Commands</summary>

   ## Bridge Duels Stats Mod Included
   Easily check anyone's stats using the `/sc` command while on any client, currently in support for duels only gamemodes.
+Support for other gamemodes is coming soon.

-  Support for other gamemodes coming soon^^
+  In order to check someone's name history, including ll of their previous igns as well as the dates they were changed on, run the `/nh` command followed by their ign.

 </details>